davidleger95/davejs/content/blog/dynamic-theming-with-css-variables.md

 ---
+draft: false
 date: 2019-09-05T22:07:30.000+00:00
 tags:
   - css
   - design
   - tutorial
   - manifold
 title: Dynamic Theming with CSS Variables
 description: How I built the Manifold UI theming system.
 heroImage:
   img: "../assets/css variables.jpeg"
   alt: Dark/Light theme toggle
 shareImage: "../assets/css variables.jpeg"
 ---

 A common trend on the web these days is dark theming.
 Twitter, YouTube, Facebook, and many more all have a dark theme option now.
 It seems every website is adding this capability.
 In this article, I explore how to create a simple theming system with CSS variables.
 Let's get started!

 ## CSS variables